civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(3)** A shipper is not entitled to apply to the Agency for a long-haul interswitching order

-    if the point of origin or destination that is served exclusively by the local carrier is within a radius of 30 km, or a prescribed greater distance, of an interchange in Canada;
+    if the point of origin or destination that is served exclusively by the local carrier is within a radius of 30 km, or a prescribed greater distance, of an interchange in Canada that is in the reasonable direction of the shipper's traffic and its destination;

     if the point of origin or destination that is served exclusively by the local carrier or the nearest interchange is located within the Quebec–Windsor corridor or the Vancouver–Kamloops corridor;